Prospects for toponium formation at the LHC in the single-lepton mode: Single-leptonic signatures of toponium at the LHC

-We now turn to our phenomenological analysis aiming to assess the impact of toponium formation on the singly-leptonic-decaying $t\bar{t}$ final state.
-To this end, we employ \mgamc to generate both standard top-antitop background events and toponium events (following the procedure detailed in the previous section).
+We employ \mgamc to generate both standard top-antitop background events and toponium events (following the procedure detailed in the previous section).
 We consider 140~fb$^{-1}$ of proton-proton collisions at the LHC with a centre-of-mass energy $\sqrt{s}=13$~TeV and convolute the associated $2\to 6$ leading-order matrix elements with the CT18NLO parton distribution functions~\cite{Hou:2019efy} as provided through \lstinline{LHAPDF}~\cite{Buckley:2014ana}.
-Two independent samples of 100,000 signal and 1,000,000 background hard-scattering events are hence produced for a top quark mass and width fixed to $m_t = 173$~GeV and $\Gamma_t = 1.49$~GeV.
+Two independent samples of 100,000 signal and 1,000,000 background hard-scattering events are hence produced for a top quark mass and width fixed to $m_t = 173$~GeV and $\Gamma_t = 1.49$~GeV, using a tree-level Coulomb-like potential for the calculation of the NRQCD Green's function.
 The events are subsequently showered and hadronised with \py~\cite{Bierlich:2022pfr}, and then reconstructed and analysed within \madanalysis~\cite{Conte:2018vmg, Araz:2020lnp} using the anti-$k_T$ jet algorithm~\cite{Cacciari:2008gp} with a radius parameter of $R = 0.4$ as implemented in \fastjet~\cite{Cacciari:2011ma}.
-Moreover, we normalise the background event sample to a total cross section computed at next-to-next-to-leading order with next-to-next-to-leading logarithmic threshold resummation (NNLO+NNLL)~\cite{Czakon:2013goa}, using a value of 243~pb.
-On the other hand, the toponium signal is normalised consistently to the NRQCD predictions obtained with our modelling, yielding a value of 1.51~pb.
+Moreover, we normalise the leading-order background event sample to a total cross section computed at next-to-next-to-leading order with next-to-next-to-leading logarithmic threshold resummation (NNLO+NNLL)~\cite{Czakon:2013goa}, using a value of 243~pb.
+On the other hand, the toponium signal is normalised to the cross section of 1.51~pb obtained directly from our Monte Carlo simulations including Green's function re-weighting.

 To enhance sensitivity to near-threshold bound-state effects, we preselect events featuring one reconstructed electron or muon with a transverse momentum $p_T>10$~GeV and pseudo-rapidity $|\eta|<2.5$, as well as two $b$-jets and two light jets with $p_T>25$~GeV and $|\eta|<2.5$.
 In addition, lepton candidates lying within $\Delta R<0.4$ of any jet are rejected so that only isolated leptons are retained, and the selected events must feature a missing transverse energy $\met>30$~GeV.